Karate Scoreboard

 • Enter player names and match time.

-The export PDF feature lets you save or print the results instantly.
+The PDF export feature lets you save or print the results instantly, perfect for tournament organizers, coaches, and athletes.

 Karate Scoring Point Table (WKF Rules)